Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 ## 2.1 Perfectness

 A high-quality audit aims for an ideal state we define as **Perfectness**.
 Perfectness represents a scenario where the audited codebase is entirely devoid of vulnerabilities.
 The quest for perfectness makes the codebase progressively more secure and reliable as we inch closer to this ideal state.
 The role of auditors is pivotal in this journey - as they dig deeper into the code, unearthing and resolving more bugs and vulnerabilities, the reservoir of potential vulnerabilities diminishes.
 This ongoing cycle of discovery and resolution of vulnerabilities fuels a positive feedback loop in the audit process.
-Each vulnerability spotted and fixed nudges us nearer to perfectness, thereby establishing a cycle of continuous enhancement towards a totally secure codebase.
+Each vulnerability spotted and fixed nudges us nearer to perfectness, thereby establishing a cycle of continuous enhancement toward a totally secure codebase.

 The pursuit of audit perfectness encompasses two critical elements: **Exploit Quality** and **Consult Quality**.

 - Exploit Quality is a measure of the audit's proficiency in detecting and evaluating potential vulnerabilities in the codebase.
 The objective is to unearth and address as many vulnerabilities as possible, reducing the pool of remaining vulnerabilities and advancing towards perfectness.

-- Consult Quality, on the flip side, refers to the auditor's capacity to provide insightful advice and recommend best practices that enhance the overall security and robustness of the codebase, thus aiding the progress towards perfectness.
+- Consulting Quality, on the flip side, refers to the auditor's capacity to provide insightful advice and recommend best practices that enhance the overall security and robustness of the codebase, thus aiding the progress towards perfectness.

-In this paper, we focus more on the exploit quality of the audit while the consult quality is also important.
+In this paper, we focus more on the exploit quality of the audit while the consulting quality is also important.

 When addressing perfectness, multiple factors contribute to the quality of the audit.

 - Top-Tier Engagement
-  Engaging auditors who has the relevant domain knowledge is crucial as their expert knowledge and experience significantly boost the exploit and consult quality of the audit.
+  Engaging auditors who have relevant domain knowledge is crucial as their expert knowledge and experience significantly boost the exploit and consult quality of the audit.

 - Many Eyes
   The "Many Eyes" principle implies that having a larger pool of auditors reviewing the codebase can enhance the chances of identifying vulnerabilities.